Francesca Sciandra

 What therapy looks like with me

 Early in my career, I realised that a one-size-fits-all approach to therapy wasn’t sufficient for addressing individuals’ complex and unique challenges.
-This realisation led me to pursue an integrative and pluralistic path that blends multiple therapeutic modalities.
+This realisation led me to pursue a pluralistic path that blends multiple therapeutic modalities.

 My approach is integrative, which means I draw from various methods and frameworks to support your exploration and change.
-I use a person-centred approach, which allows our work to focus on what’s most important to you.
-I am trained in and offer humanistic therapy, psychodynamic therapy, emotionally focused therapy, parts therapy, hypnotherapy, and inner child work.
+I use a person-centred approach, which allows me to meet you in your direct experience of life and to focus on what’s most important to you.
+My training has included humanistic therapy, psychodynamic therapy, parts therapy, hypnotherapy, Emotionally Focused Couples Therapy (EFCT), and inner child work.

 The keys to successful therapy